Mayeda-Research-Group/timescales/README.md

 o	3.
 Extracting model results: extracts model fits from all output, and compares lowest AIC, BIC, and most flexible models that converge o	4.
 Creates input objects that will be used to create the predicted trajectories for each model.

-1.1 Final models.R: This script uses the fitted model data formatted in the “Load results.R” script (which it sources), and combines it with the final models selected by coauthors in a google sheet to create the final set of models used to create trajectory figures for the paper.
+  1.1 Final models.R: This script uses the fitted model data formatted in the “Load results.R” script (which it sources), and combines it with the final models selected by coauthors in a spreadsheet to create the final set of models used to create trajectory figures for the paper.

 2. Table 1 formatting.R: Sources the “1 Load results.R” script, and uses output from each cohort and group to create Table 1s for the paper.
 The major parts of the code are: